zac-heisey/murray-lampert/_posts/2019-03-20-7-things-to-know-before-renovating-a-historic-home.markdown

 - Home Remodeling
 - Major Renovation
 featured-image: "/uploads/7-things-to-know-historic-home-renovation.jpg"
-excerpt: Renovating an old, historic home can be extremely rewarding.
+description: Renovating an old, historic home can be extremely rewarding.
 But navigating the ins and outs of historic home renovation isn't easy.
 Here are 7 things to know before renovating an historic home.
 author: Gregg Cantor